Grants

 South Carolina Tuition Grants

-The South Carolina Tuition Grants provide need-based aid to eligible South Carolina residents who are full-time students attending certain in-state colleges.
-To qualify, freshmen applicants must rank in the upper three-fourth of their high school classes or score at least 900 on the SAT or at least 19 on the ACT or graduate from high school with at least a 2.7 or higher grade point average (GPA).
-Continuing students must pass 24 credit hours and maintain satisfactory academic progress as mandated by the college.
-The application for the South Carolina Tuition Grant is the Free Application for Federal Student Aid (FAFSA).
+TheĀ South Carolina Tuition Grants provide need-based aid to eligible South Carolina residents who are full-time students attending certain in-state colleges.
+To qualify, freshmen applicants are required to have a high school diploma or equivalent and be a fully admitted degree-seeking student.
+Continuing students must maintain satisfactory academic progress as mandated by the college.
+The application for the South Carolina Tuition Grant is the Free Application for Federal Student Aid (FAFSA).Ā The deadline for application is August 1st.
 Voorhees students from other states should contact their state agencies for state grant opportunities.